 What to serve with breaded chicken cutlets

 The best thing about these crispy chicken cutlets is that they are so darn delicious.
+They are perfect as they are but also super delicious smothered in Chicken Gravy!
 The second best thing is that they go with so many side options, putting dinner together without it feeling boring is so easy to do!
 While you are free to choose your own families favourite sides, I have listed below some of our favourites.

 - Salads –